john-science/john-science.github.io/_drafts/2018-09-27-installing-pi-hole.md

     $ umount /dev/mmcblk1p2
     $ umount /dev/mmcblk1p3

-I first I thought "unmount" was not installed.
+I first I thought "unmount" wasn't installed.
 But, actually it is "umount".
-Somebody trying to save themselves one keystroke 30 years ago.
+I will seriously *never* remember that.
+Somebody saved themselves one keystroke 30 years ago and has been wasting my time every since.
 I'm going to make an alias (`alias unmount='umount'`).

 Now I just need to format it:

     $ mkdosfs -I -F32 /dev/mmcblk1p1

-(Why, you may ask, did I choose the `FAT32` file system?
+(Why did I choose the `FAT32` file system?
 Good question.
 I have no idea.)

 Formatting my little 32GB drive took 15 minutes. *Yawn.*

-**Step 2.5** Unbreaking the Keyboard

-Every time...

-    sudo raspi-config

-Localization Options > Keyboard Setup

 **Step 3** Installig the Raspbian OS

 I got the Raspbian OS from the official download site [here](https://www.raspberrypi.org/downloads/raspbian/).
 I decided to get the "Stretch Lite" version.

-Last time I downloaded the Raspian OS it took an hour, today it says 2 minutes.
-Has there website gotten faster, or is it my internet connection?
+Last time I downloaded the Raspian OS it took an hour, today it took 2 minutes.
+Has their website gotten faster, or is it my internet connection?

-Okay, let's read ahead.
-To install the Raspbian OS, I will follow the offical Linux guide [here](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).
+For the install, I just followed their [offical Linux guide](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).

+**Step 3.5** Raspberry Pi Keyboard Localization

+Every single time...
+The Raspberry Pi always comes with some crazy localization for the keyboard and I have to go in and fix it.

+    sudo raspi-config

+`Localization Options` then `Keyboard Setup`

 **Step 4** Change the Password